Types of Notices

 Desk Citation or Citation to Appear

-When the Tax Division receives no response regarding a notice of failure to file or a second notice to license, a citation to appear in person at the Tax Division to file tax on or before a specific date is issued.
+When the Finance Division receives no response regarding a notice of failure to file or a second notice to license, a citation to appear in person at the Finance Division to file tax on or before a specific date is issued.
 It is important to respond to a desk citation to avoid a summons to court.
-If it is not practical to appear personally, please contact us regarding other options.
+If it is not practical to appear personally, contact the Finance Division regarding other options.

-In response to unresolved tax or licensing problems, the Tax Division issues a summons to municipal court.
+In response to unresolved tax or licensing problems, the Finance Division issues a summons to municipal court.
 In addition to tax, penalty, interest and fees already assessed, a summons fee of $50 is added.
 A court appearance is mandatory and incurs court fees, but may be dismissed if the issue is resolved in advance.
-For further information please contact us.
+For further information contact.

 Notice of Deficiency